 Orion StarBlast 4.5 EQ Reflector

 Orion StarBlast 4.5This telescope is a reflector/Newtonian model with a 4.5-inch aperture, so it has a very respectable level of light grasp from the very start.
-The EQ mount makes accurate tracking of celestial objects very easy and the slow motion controls work very well.
+The EQ mount makes accurate tracking of celestial objects very easy and the slow-motion controls work very well.
 In terms of magnification the supplied eyepieces provide a realistic magnification level of 30x – 75x, although the theoretical maximum is around 220x.
 One of the best, and most affordable, telescopes in the Orion range – you get an awful lot for your money with the StarBlast 4.5.

 Orion SkyQuest XT6 Classic Telescope / Orion XT 6″ Classic

-Orion XT6If you’ve always wanted to own a Dobsonian mount telescope then the SkyQuest XT6 can provide you with a very cost effective way to do just that.
+Orion XT6If you’ve always wanted to own a Dobsonian mount telescope then the SkyQuest XT6 can provide you with a very cost-effective way to do just that.
 The 6-inch reflector on this telescope provides for plenty of light gathering ability and the 25mm Plossl eyepiece supplied with it provides crisp and clear images up to a 48x level of magnification.
 Dobsonian telescopes are ideal family telescopes because they’re so stable and so easy to use almost regardless of what age you are.

 Orion SpaceProbe 130 EQ Reflector

 Orion SpaceProbe 130 EQ Reflector TelescopeThe SpaceProbe is another in the Orion range of reflecting telescopes and has a pretty large 5.1-inch aperture, so you’ll be treated to some very clear images due to the amount of light being focused into the Kellner eyepieces.
-A major benefit with this telescope is that it performs very well in areas even where there are very high levels of light pollution, meaning the performance in areas without light pollution is literally stellar – no pun intended.
+A major benefit of this telescope is that it performs very well in areas even where there are very high levels of light pollution, meaning the performance in areas without light pollution is literally stellar – no pun intended.

 Orion SpaceProbe 130ST Telescope